jacobcassidy/anki-global-features/README.md

 ## About

-The _Anki Advance Typed Cards_ setup adds and syncs advanced input fields to your Anki flashcards across all Anki apps.
+The _Anki Advanced Typed Cards_ setup adds and syncs advanced input fields to your Anki flashcards across all Anki apps.
 This gives you more options for typing answers when answering a card question (see [features](#features) below).
 This setup was developed specifically for programming reviews but can be used for any topic you're studying.

 If you're unfamiliar with [Anki](https://apps.ankiweb.net/), in a nutshell, it's an open-source digital flashcard system that uses [spaced-repetition](https://en.wikipedia.org/wiki/Spaced_repetition) to help you retain knowledge in your long-term memory.